Lizzie Yarbrough November 1, 2016 Reading estimate: 6 minutes

 Pantheon is all about making the workday easier for developers, especially development teams.
-Agencies on Pantheon never cease to amaze us with the ways they incorporate our platform into their workflows along with other awesome open source tools.
-We’ve already talked with Thinkshout and Alley Interactive on how they created and tightened their development workflows to keep their teams efficient, and now we’re adding the team at Modern Tribe to that list.
+Agencies on Pantheon never cease to amaze us with the ways they incorporate our platform into their workflows, along with other awesome open-source tools.
+We’ve already talked with Thinkshout and Alley Interactive about how they created and tightened their development workflows to keep their teams efficient, and now we’re adding the team at Modern Tribe to that list.
 We spoke with Travis Totz, Senior Web Strategist, and Daniel Dvorkin, Director of Development, on how they keep all systems go for client projects.

 Modern Tribe is living the development dream, but we were curious how they are able to maintain order over projects and agency culture with a team that only meets face-to-face once a year.

 “We don’t like to take on projects if we aren’t in love with the idea from the get-go, so allowing the team to have a say helps keep everyone engaged and passionate about the projects we work on.”